Prototype: Definition, challenges and explanations

 Disadvantages:

-• May be time-consuming depending on the level of fidelity chosen.
+• Can be time-consuming, depending on the level of fidelity chosen.

-• A prototype that is too detailed can skew feedback, as users focus on appearance rather than function.
+• An overly detailed prototype can skew feedback, with users focusing on appearance rather than function.

 • Requires specific technical skills for advanced interactive prototypes.

-A classic example is the creation of a mobile application prototype to test navigation and interactions before full development.
+A classic example is the creation of a mobile app prototype to test navigation and interactions before full development.

-In website design, an interactive prototype allows you to simulate the user journey and gather feedback to improve usability.
+In website design, an interactive prototype simulates the user journey and collects feedback to improve usability.

-Prototypes can also be used to present an idea to a client or to train teams, making an intangible concept more tangible and understandable.
+Prototypes can also be used to present an idea to a customer or to train teams, making an intangible concept more tangible and understandable.

 The best resources and tools for Prototype

-What are the differences between a low-fidelity and high-fidelity prototype?
+What are the differences between low-fidelity and high-fidelity prototypes?

-A low-fidelity prototype is usually simple, often a drawing or static wireframe, used to validate overall ideas.
-A high-fidelity prototype is more detailed, interactive, and close to the final product, allowing for precise testing of features and user experience.
+A low-fidelity prototype is generally simple, often a static drawing or wireframe, used to validate overall ideas.
+A high-fidelity prototype is more detailed, interactive, and close to the final product, enabling precise testing of functionality and user experience.

 Can a prototype be modified after user testing?

 Yes, the prototype is designed to be iterative.
-Feedback from user testing is used to improve the prototype by correcting defects or adding features before final development.
+Feedback from user tests is used to improve the prototype by correcting defects or adding features before final development.

 What tools are recommended for creating an interactive prototype?

-Tools such as Adobe XD, Figma, and Sketch are among the most popular for creating interactive prototypes, offering integrated collaboration, design, and testing features.
+Tools such as Adobe XD, Figma and Sketch are among the most popular for creating interactive prototypes, offering integrated collaboration, design and testing capabilities.

 Need help with your tech project?